GoldenSpotter/star-routes/README.md

 # star-routes
-STAR Routes for ifatc.org.
+STAR/SID Routes for ifatc.org.

-Welcome to the ifatc.org STAR Routes Repository.
+Welcome to the ifatc.org STAR/SID Routes Repository.

 File Structure is as follows:
 ---